-Freedom’s Frontier: Stories from the Western Border is a new exhibition of photographs, maps and images introducing the public to the Freedom’s Frontier National Heritage Area and how the Wabaunsee County region’s history and stories are tied to those of national importance.
+Freedom’s Frontier: Stories from the Western Border is an exhibition of photographs, maps, and images introducing the public to the Freedom’s Frontier National Heritage Area and how the Wabaunsee County region’s history and stories are tied to those of national importance.
 Designed as a large timeline, the display brings to life the local stories of American Indians, early explorers, Mountain Men, Abolitionists, and Emigrants.

 In colorful images, the show explores the Heritage Area’s themes of the Missouri Kansas Border War known as Bleeding Kansas, the shaping of the American frontier, and the nation’s enduring struggle for freedom for all of its citizens.

 The exhibit can be seen at the Wabaunsee County Historical Society and Museum in Alma, Kansas.

 Freedom’s Frontier National Heritage Area (FFNHA) is made up of 41 counties along the Missouri-Kansas border and is dedicated to building awareness of the struggles for freedom that took place there.

 The goal of the Heritage Area, and this exhibit, is to make people from outside the region aware of our history and points of interest while reminding residents of the importance of our area’s role in national history.